Torsten Schack Pedersen

-Torsten Schack Pedersen (born 26 June 1976 in Farsø) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Torsten Schack Pedersen (born 26 June 1976) is a Danish politician, who is a member of the Folketing for the Venstre political party.
 He was elected into parliament at the 2005 Danish general election.

 Political career

+Youth politics

-Pedersen served as Chairman of Venstres Ungdom 2001–2003.
+Pedersen served as Chairman of Venstre's youth wing, Venstres Ungdom, between 2001 and 2003.

+Parliament

 He was elected into parliament at the 2005 election, and was reelected in 2007, 2011, 2015 and 2019.

+In March 2023, he became the Commissioner of the Home Guard.
+He stepped down from the position in January 2024 to focus on his new leadership role in Parliament.

+Minister of National Safety and Emergency Management

+Pedersen was appointed minister of societal resilience and contingency in a cabinet reshuffle on 29 August 2024.

+In January 2025, he struck a deal with the government parties and seven opposition parties to strengthen civil protection with additional resources, improve emergency coordination, and develop a new national cybersecurity strategy.

+Personal life

+Pedersen is married to fellow Venstre politician Louise Elholm.
+The couple has two children.